Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

-Here $z$ in both single and double integrals runs over a counter-clockwise contour which crosses the real line just to the left of $\chi_2$, and also to the right of $b_k\sim \frac{B_K}{N}$ (see (\ref{scale_Ai_Bi})).
-The $w$ contour is counter-clockwise, contains $\Ga(\chi_2-)$ (without intersecting it), and is sufficiently large. \end{proposition} When $(\chi_1,\eta_1)=(\chi_2,\eta_2)$, this essentially coincides with \cite[Prop.
-7.2]{Petrov2012}. \begin{proof} Let us adapt the double contour integral in formula (\ref{K_formula}) to the asymptotic regime (\ref{chi_1_chi_2_regime}) by scaling the variables as $\tilde z=z/N$, $\tilde w=w/N$ (and then renaming back to $z,w$):
+Here $z$ in both single and double integrals runs over a counter-clockwise contour which crosses the real line just to the left of $\chi_2$, and also to the right of $b_k\sim\frac{B_K}{N}$; see~(\ref {scaleAiBi}).
+The $w$ contour is counter-clockwise, contains $\Ga (\chi _2-)$ (without intersecting it) and is sufficiently large. \end{proposition} When $(\chi_1,\eta_1)=(\chi_2,\eta_2)$, this essentially coincides with \citet{Petrov2012}, Proposition 7.2.